Goosebumps (video game series): Goosebumps: The Game (2015)

 Goosebumps: The Game is a point and click adventure game released in 2015 for PC, PlayStation 4, PlayStation 3, Xbox One, Xbox 360, Nintendo 3DS and Nintendo Switch.
 In the game, the players control either a boy or a girl who they name, and they go on a spooky adventure battling the Goosebumps monsters that escape from their books.

 The game is a prequel to the Goosebumps film and is developed by WayForward Technologies.

 Goosebumps: Night of Scares (2015)

 Released in 2015, Night of Scares is a mobile game where players control a young boy named "Twist" who moved to a house that was haunted by creepy characters from the Goosebumps Series.
 Taking place after the film, R.L.
 Stine is trapped inside a typewriter thanks to Slappy.
 They are wished luck trying to get the pages from Night Of The Living Dummy.

 Goosebumps: Horror Town (2018)

-Goosebumps: Horror Town (sometimes spelled HorrorTown) is a mobile game.
-Released in 2018 for mobile, Horror Town follows Slappy and various monsters as players build their own Goosebumps-inspired town using different locations from the different Goosebumps books.
+Goosebumps: Horror Town (sometimes spelled HorrorTown) was a mobile game.
+Released on May 30, 2018 for mobile, Horror Town follows Slappy and various monsters as players build their own Goosebumps-inspired town using different locations from the different Goosebumps books.

 The game has received multiple monthly events based on many books and has introduced its own interpretations for said stories.
+It was delisted from app stores on June 29, 2026 with the game shut down by June 30, 2026.